 Jettison your jet lag

 It’s important to plan ahead for a long flight, but few people factor sleep into those plans.
 If you have a big trip ahead, “the best thing to do is to train your system before you leave,” according to Dr. Barone.
+Flying can be hard on the body, and even makes crying more likely.
 To adjust your circadian rhythm, most sleep experts recommend going to bed an hour earlier a few days before your departure and waking up an hour earlier, too.
 “That way, when you do get there, your body’s clock is a little shifted, and jet lag can be minimized,” Dr. Barone says.
 Plus, a number of jet lag apps like Entrain can calculate the swiftest way to adjust to your new time zone.
 Your body (and your travel companions!) will thank you.

 Dress for sleep success

 “To sleep in any position for too long, especially in an airplane seat, can be very, very uncomfortable,” Dr. Barone says.
 Although an airplane might seem like the last place to catch a cozy nap, falling asleep at 40,000 feet in the air and surrounded by strangers is all about making yourself feel as comfy as possible.
 Wear loose-fitting clothing and take off your shoes, raising your feet above the ground with your briefcase or personal bag.
 “That will pull the strain off of your lower back,” Dr. Breus says.
 And whether or not you recline is totally up to you—though be mindful of the person behind you, as their personal space is substantially reduced when you lean back.
 Don’t forget to practice these etiquette rules when flying on an airplane.